 Through our work with the rice farm we realised small land owners are stigmatized as poor and exploited by larger commercial companies.
 This locks them out of local markets and forces them to consider taking on exorbitant loans to buy seeds, fertiliser and link with transport costs.

 As a result of this in 2017 in collaboration with our Ghanaian partner we established the Ghanaian Chamber of Farmers (GCF) which, through a micro financing scheme, allows them to purchase superior seeds and equipment at cheaper rates whilst at the same time providing the farmers with the necessary farm training they need.
 As a result of this increased financial security they no longer have to remove their children out of school and hire them out as expendable labour to larger land owners.
 Instead the children can continue receiving an education and study towards a career of their choice.

 With many of the farmers growing chillies we decided to import these products to Scotland and try and support the farmers by providing them access to the UK wholesale market.
 The chillies are harvested, sun dried and are packaged and are transported to Accra before finally arriving in the UK arriving fully compliant with current EU and UK import legislation.
-Within months we were receiving very favourable feedback about the chillies (the Scoville scale rates them at 50000+) and as we were going on a trade delegation to Chicago we decided to invest in creating a handful of chili products including whiskey and chili sauce and chocolate and chili sauce.
+Within months we were receiving very favourable feedback about the chillies (the Scoville scale rates them at 50000+) and as we were going on a trade delegation to Chicago we decided to invest in creating a handful of chili products including whisky and chili sauce and chocolate and chili sauce.